Halcyon Academy

 Amongst these facilities is a training area affectionately dubbed by the school’s comic book fans as the Danger Room.
 It is exactly what its name implies – a programmable room wrought with dangers, designed not only to teach students how to deal with such situations in a safe environment, but also to help the experienced heroes in residence stay on top of their respective games.

-Also in the sublevels is the school's series of laboratories.
-These labs are staffed at all hours by technicians and scientists, utilizing the Academy's resources to do their research.
+Although most of the school’s research material is located in the library, more specialized research such as Qularr Biochemistry, Demonic Alchemy, or manuals on assembling weapons, can be found in the school’s Science[4], Arcane[5], and Arms Development[6] laboratories located in the school’s sublevels.
+These labs are staffed at all hours by technicians and scientists, utilizing the Academy’s resources to do their research.
 Students are able to use these labs under their supervision.

 The last of the Academy’s primary facilities is the hangar.
-While the Academy is happy to utilize the transportation provided by the Champions whenever possible, sometimes there is no time to arrange it.
+While the Academy is happy to utilize the transportation provided by the Champions, PRIMUS and UNTIL whenever possible, sometimes there is no time to arrange it.
 In those cases, they have their own hangar, with craft donated by retired heroes, philanthropists, and good-intentioned gadgeteers.

 One of these craft is the ship formerly used by the hero known as the Crescent – the Arc-1.
 Sleek, small, quiet, and armed to the teeth, the Arc-1 seats one pilot and four passengers comfortably, but is capable of carrying more in the event of a rescue mission or similar – it would just end up a bit cramped.
 The Arc-1 is not an easy craft to fly, even for trained pilots, but the Headmaster has trained several of the school’s mentors in the controls.
 Students who prove themselves mature enough and trustworthy enough may also be approached for lessons in flying the versatile little craft, though Holly’s interface makes the chances of anyone – student or otherwise – running off with the ship without permission a somewhat unlikely scenario.
 Still… nothing is impossible.